Documentation Index

 Register development devices (for development profiles)

-For development and ad-hoc profiles, register test devices:asc devices create \
+For development and ad-hoc profiles, register test devices:asc devices register \

 --name "Jane's iPhone" \